The Digital Psychiatry SIG's work enhances evidence-based leadership within the field of mental health and technology.

 George is an Academic Clinical Fellow at South London and Maudsley NHS Foundation Trust and the IoPPN, King’s College London.
 He has a research interest in digital phenotyping, which he has previously investigated at Oxford University’s Department of Psychiatry, where he remains an Honorary Member.

 He holds a Topol Digital Health Fellowship, providing healthcare professionals with training to lead digital health innovations.
-George has a keen interest in public engagement; he currently sits on the Royal College of Psychiatrists’ Public Education Editorial Board and recently founded the Maudsley Digital Health Group to explore topics related to digital technologies applied to mental health.
+George also has a keen interest in public engagement and has previously served for the Royal College of Psychiatrists’ Public Education Editorial Board.